 A frame on a point-to-point 1Gb/s Ethernet link consists of:

 The AES51 header consists of a "type" byte which shows the frame's location within the allocation period and a 32-bit "timing" field.
 The format of the timing field has been changed from the specification in AES51-2006, to be compatible with PTP.
-The Ethernet FCS is used only to check the integrity of the link.
+The FCS is used only to check the integrity of the link, and is different from the Ethernet FCS so that frames will not be interpreted as Ethernet packets.

 The data on the link can be regarded as divided into three levels: framing, foreground, and background.
 The framing level consists of the preamble, SFD, AES51 header, FCS, and inter-frame gap.
-The foreground level consists of the first byte of each slot, and the payloads of all AV packets.
+The foreground level consists of the first byte of each slot, and the payloads of all guaranteed service packets.

 The background level consists of all other bytes, i.e. the last 63-n bytes of each slot (where n is as in 2.2 above) and the "trailing" bytes.
-It carries IT packets and "idle" bytes, which are transmitted when there are no IT packets in the queue; they are coded as 0xFF, which is not a legal coding for the first byte of an IT packet header.
+It carries basic service packets and "idle" bytes, which are transmitted when there are no basic service packets in the queue; they are coded as 0xFF, which is not a legal coding for the first byte of a basic service packet header.

 Figure 1: Paths through a Flexilink switch